s-macke/AdventureAI/README.md

 * THOUGHT: Your thought about the situation and what to do next
 * COMMAND: The command you want to execute.
 ```
+This is known as the agentic ReAct (Reason and Act) prompting technique.

 Here is my complete run until the language model's token limit is reached.